HCIILAB/SCUT-CAB_Dataset_Release/README.md

   year={2022}
 }
 ```

+While this work primarily focuses on modern documents, we are also conducting research on the layout analysis of Complex modern documents.
+Please refer to the [GitHub link]([https://github.com/HCIILAB/SCUT-CAB_Dataset_Release](https://github.com/HCIILAB/M6Doc)) for more details.

 For any questions about the dataset, please contact the authors by sending an email to Prof. Jin([eelwjin@scut.edu.cn](mailto:eelwjin@scut.edu.cn), or [lianwen.jin@gmail.com](mailto:lianwen.jin@gmail.com)).